 What to do if you have another episode of COVID-19 symptoms after the end of your first period of self-isolation or household isolation

-If you develop COVID-19 symptoms again at any point after ending your first period of staying at home (self-isolation or household isolation) then you must follow this guidance on self-isolation again.
+If you develop COVID-19 symptoms again at any point after ending your first period of staying at home (self-isolation or household isolation), follow this guidance on self-isolation again.

-This means you must stay at home for at least 10 days from when your symptoms started if you live alone and arrange to have a test.
-If you live in a household, you must stay at home for at least 10 days from when your symptoms started, arrange a test for yourself, and all other household members must stay at home for 14 days.
+This means stay at home for at least 10 days from when your symptoms started if you live alone and arrange to have a test.
+If you live in a household, stay at home for at least 10 days from when your symptoms started, arrange a test for yourself, and all other household members need to stay at home for 14 days.

 This will help to ensure that you are continuing to protect others within your household and in your community by minimising the amount of infection that is passed on.